Life at Dordt College

 International Student Orientation (ISO) is your introduction to life as an international student at Dordt College.
 This orientation will help you adjust culturally, socially, and academically to life and studies in America.

-You will do many things during ISO: Hear from student panels, learn about the academic system at Dordt, set up a bank account, worship together, take English placements tests, play games, and meet many new friends!
+You will do many things during ISO: Hear from student panels, learn about the academic system at Dordt, worship together, take English placements tests, play games, and meet many new friends!

 Students Without Borders